I. Commitment to Non-Discrimination, Non-Harassment and Non-Retaliation

 McPherson KS 67460

-Students and prospective students should report a potential violation of this policy as soon as possible to the Dean of Students listed below:
+Students and prospective students should report a potential violation of this policy as soon as possible to the VP for Student Affairs listed below:

 1600 East Euclid